Written by Adam McIlroy.

 Death can generate various medical psychological impulses and symptoms.

-There are some symptoms that may exhibit themselves, or some psychological clues that you can follow, which might suggest someone close to you has begun to die, or to accept death:
+There are some symptoms of the end-of-life stages that may exhibit themselves, or some psychological clues that you can follow, which might suggest someone close to you has begun to die, or to accept death:

 Paul Jameson – our founder – set Aura up in 2019 with his son, Dave (our CEO), and a family friend called Ben (our COO).
 He was motivated to do this after he found out that he has motor neurone disease.